Statute Law Revision Act 1948: Subsequent developments

-Section 1: Enactments in schedule repealed
+Section 5 of, and the second schedule to, the act were repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1995, which came into force on 8 November 1995.

+Provisions

+Repealed enactments

-Section 1 of the act provided, amongst other things, that the enactments described in schedule 1 to this act were repealed, subject to the provisions of this act and subject to the exceptions and qualifications in that schedule.
+Section 1 of the act provided, amongst other things, that the enactments described in the first schedule to this act were repealed, subject to the provisions of this act and subject to the exceptions and qualifications in that schedule.

-Section 1 of the act was repealed by group 1 of Part XVI of Schedule 1 to the Statute Law (Repeals) Act 1993.
+Section 3 of the act authorised the omission from any revised edition of the statutes published by authority of the following:

-The enactments which were repealed (whether for the whole or any part of the United Kingdom) by this act were repealed so far as they extended to the Isle of Man on 25 July 1991.